arrow_backBack to homemenu_bookDocumentation

 Workspace setup

-• Confirm business verification, connected number status, and workspace owner access.
+• Confirm business verification, connected number status, and the owner role in the workspace.

-• Review template sync visibility and initial routing behavior before customer-facing usage.
+• Check template sync and the first routing rule before any customer-facing traffic arrives.

-• Test one support, sales, or onboarding workflow end to end before wider rollout.
+• Test one support, one sales, or one onboarding journey end to end before you widen the rollout.

 Documentation

-The inbox should be treated as a team workflow surface, not just a message feed.
-Assignments, notes, labels, stars, saved replies, internal status cues, and customer context all matter because they reduce ambiguity when multiple people collaborate on the same thread.
+The inbox is a team surface, not a personal one.
+Assignments, internal notes, saved replies, labels, and status cues all matter because they reduce ambiguity when more than one person is working on the same thread.

 Documentation